-I’ve interviewed an eye watering range of business people over the last few years, in mainstream and niche sectors.
+I’ve interviewed an eye watering range of business people over the years, in mainstream and niche sectors.
 The group that stands out is the one made of ‘Founder-MDs’ – the women and men who’ve forged their own businesses from ideas they’re committed to.
-Typically they’ve been growing their companies over the last 5 to 15 years.
-They’ve often had gut-wrenching moments along the way, sometimes when an idea hits a dead-end or when the cash flow has turned into extreme cash-ebb.
+They’ve had gut-wrenching moments along the way, sometimes when an idea hits a dead-end or when the cash flow has turned into extreme cash-ebb.

 Your bright idea that began it all.

-If they are like Willem de Jager at Odin Company, the things that have kept them going are the purity of their original idea – the idea they have to see through.
-For Willem, it was the realisation that too many of us are forced to do jobs to which we are not naturally suited.
+If they are like Willem de Jager at Odin Company, the thing that keeps them going is the purity of their original idea – the idea they have to see through.
+For Willem, it was the realisation that many of us are forced to do jobs to which we are not naturally suited.
 This leads to fractious hours at work and, in certain cases, burn out.
-His idea – the ‘Odin Development Compass’ system he’s honed – allows organisations and individuals to pinpoint their underlying natural strengths and work at their best.
+His idea – the ‘Odin Development Compass’ – allows individuals to pinpoint their underlying natural strengths and work at their best.

 Be an “intrepreneur rather than entrepreneur”.

 What makes Willem and other entrepreneurs stand out is the fact that they constantly develop their original idea.
 They keep learning.
-They might be responding to market research and client requests and/or they might have such vision that they’re pre-empting their customers.
+They might be responding to market research and client requests or they might have such vision that they’re pre-empting their customers.
 Willem has done both.
-He’s already looking ahead to a time when students will be able to use his ‘ODC’ tool to identify what they’re really good at and which career path to take.
-No more frustrating hours wasted on applying for the wrong job or work experience placement.
+He’s already looking ahead to a time when students will be able to use his ODC tool to identify what they’re really good at and which career path to take.
+No more frustrating hours wasted on applying for the wrong job.

-Another of my interviewees, Darren Fell, co-founder and CEO at Crunch Accounting put this desire to keep learning and refining as “intrepreneurship”.
+Another of my interviewees, Darren Fell, co-founder and CEO at Crunch Accounting put this desire to keep learning as “intrepreneurship”.
 You’re not necessarily setting up a new business but you’re alert to new opportunities within your existing field.
 So you’re constantly updating your knowledge and fuelling your enthusiasm.
 That’s gold dust for your clients.
-It proves that you care tremendously about what you deliver on their behalf.
+It proves you care.
 You’re also ahead of the game.

 Keep learning to succeed in the digital world.